Paul Merton opens up about finding love eight months after wife’s death

-Paul Merton says finding love eight months after wife’s death was ‘natural’
+Paul Merton says ‘falling in love’ eight months after wife’s death was ‘natural’

 ‘Have I Got News For You’ star married Suki Webster after second wife died of breast cancer